cujoai/nflua/doc/nflua.md

 ### `control:destroy(state)`

 Sends command using socket `control` to NFLua kernel module to remove a Lua state with name `state`.
+After sending the command successfully, the code must call [`control:receive`](#result--controlreceive) to obtain the actual result before sending the another command.

 ### `control:execute(state, chunk)`

 Sends command using socket `control` to NFLua kernel module to execute the Lua code in string `chunk` in state with name `state`.
+After sending the command successfully, the code must call [`control:receive`](#result--controlreceive) to obtain the actual result before sending the another command.

 ### `control:list()`

 Sends command using socket `control` to NFLua kernel module to reply with information about all current Lua states.
+After sending the command successfully, the code must call [`control:receive`](#result--controlreceive) to obtain the actual result before sending the another command.

 ### `result = control:receive()`